Skip to content

 5. On resume, the host controller resets the PCIe bus (standard PCIe hot-reset behavior on resume).

-6. The NIC's firmware and registers are in reset state, but the driver has not been told — it holds stale DMA ring pointers and register shadows from before suspend.
+6. Generic PCI config space is restored by the bus-level resume path, but the NIC's firmware and internal registers are in reset state, and the driver has not been told — it holds stale DMA ring pointers and register shadows from before suspend.

 7. The driver accesses a DMA ring head pointer register.
 The hardware returns 0xFFFFFFFF (PCIe reads to unpowered device).
 The driver interprets this as a fatal hardware error and calls BUG().